kagisearch/kagi-docs/kagi/src/api/summarizer.md

 This API uses pre-paid API credits.
 You can manage API credits in the [API billing](https://kagi.com/settings?p=billing_api) page of your Kagi settings.

+Using API with insufficent credits will produce "Insufficient credit to perform this request." response message.

 ## Pricing

 Universal Summarizer uses token based pricing.
 100 tokens is roughly equal to 75 words.